pupster90/io_docker_setup/README.md

 3. `docker run -it -p 8888:8888 --name io jupyter/datascience-notebook /bin/bash`

-# 2: Run Commands Inside Docker
+# 2: Inside Docker: Install Stuff
 After running the last line in the terminal u should now be inside the docker container.
 From here we get to work creating the image that we want.

 ## Install [NB-Extensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions)